akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 **ABSTRACT**
 Space weather poses a tremendous threat to power systems: geomagnetic disturbances could result in widespread disruptions and long-duration blackouts, including severe damage to system components.
 To mitigate their impacts, a handful of strategies exist, with the most promising being the deployment of <b>transformer</b> neutral blocking devices.
 The high cost of these devices, however, precludes their installation at all substations; this motivates the development of effective solutions for the cost-effective placement of such devices.
 While the current state-of-the-art in blocker placement methods is insufficient to be applied to real-sized power grids, ongoing research continues to increase the size of networks for which the placement problem remains tractable.
-Along these lines, the contributions of this paper are two fold: first, a comprehensive overview of the current state-of-the-art in blocker placement methods is provided; and second, a complete optimization formulation - implemented and benchmarked in an open-source software - for the blocker placement problem is presented.
+Along these lines, the contributions of this paper are two fold: first, a comprehensive overview of the current state-of-the-art in blocker placement methods is provided; and second, a complete optimization formulation - implemented and <b>benchmarked</b> in an open-source software - for the blocker placement problem is presented.

 {{</citation>}}

-## cs.NE (1)
+## cs.NE (2)

-### (77/78) Optimizing Genetically-Driven Synaptogenesis (Tommaso Boccato et al., 2024)
+### (0/2 | 77/79) Optimizing Genetically-Driven Synaptogenesis (Tommaso Boccato et al., 2024)

 {{<citation>}}